New Hampshire No Fault Divorce

 Divorces due to abandonment: 10

-Divorces due to extreme cruelty: 9v Divorces due to adultery: 27
+Divorces due to extreme cruelty: 9 Divorces due to adultery: 27

 No fault divorces: 4,847

-It has been observed that a majority of divorcing couples accede to divorce on the basis of irreconcilable differences and that most of the cases settle before trial.
-The divorcing couples have become aware of the fact that if they allege fault grounds, then, the stress, duration and expense of the divorce can increase dramatically.
-These couples consider that if they choose a fault ground, then, whether it would damage a co-parenting relation and what would the fault grounds accomplish.
+It has been observed that a majority of divorcing couples accede to divorce on the basis of irreconcilable differences and most of these cases settle before the trial.
+The divorcing couples are usually aware of the fact that if they choose the fault grounds, then the stress, duration and expense of the divorce can increase unexpectedly.
+Therefore, these couples are generally found to be in favor of no fault divorce as this legal process is more convenient and simple to conduct in the court house.

 The issue of Property Distribution

-New Hampshire believes in equitable distribution of property.
-The term “equitable” does not mean equal, but in a manner that can be considered fair.
+New Hampshire is a state where equitable distribution of property occurs.
+The term "equitable" does not mean equal, but in a manner that can be considered fair.
 Initially, the court inspires the divorcing partners to develop a settlement regarding this issue.
-However, the partners may fail to reach a settlement.
-Then, the court takes into account certain factors, some of which are mentioned below.
+However, the partners may fail to reach the settlement of marital property.
+Then, the court takes into account certain factors, some of the important factors are:

-• The value of any property that is attained by descent, devise or gift
+• The value of any property that is attained by descent or as a gift.

-• The value of the property earned before the marriage
+• The value of the property obtained before the marriage.

-• If a valid prenuptial contract is made in good faith by the divorcing partners, then, the value of property that is assigned to each as per this contract
+• If a valid prenuptial contract is made in good faith by the divorcing partners, then the value of property is assigned to each partner as per this contract.

-• The expectation of retirement rights or pension attained before or during marital life
+• The expectation of retirement rights or pension attained before or during the marital life.

 • Needs and liabilities